steveoro/goggles_admin2/docs/data_fix/phase3_badge_matching.md

 Operators see badge status **during Phase 3 review**, not at commit time.

 ### 2. Simpler Commit Logic 📦
-- PhaseCommitter reduced from ~35 to ~20 lines
+- Main reduced from ~35 to ~20 lines
 - No cross-phase lookups needed
 - Pure INSERT logic (no duplicate checks)
 - Removed 2 helper methods